Counseling

 - If wife's friends satisfied w/ vasectomy or tubal, more likely to choose that option

-- Anxiety about vasectomy - pain (27%), fear of unknown (23%), finality of procedure (5%)
+- Vasectomy anxiety: fear of pain (27%), fear of unknown (23%), finality of procedure (5%)

 - 30% believe it is reversible